Britain's Debenhams receives Sports Direct challenge to restructuring

-LONDON (Reuters) - British retailer Debenhams has received a challenge from former shareholder Sports Direct over a restructuring plan that wiped out investors but kept the company operating.
+LONDON, June 11 (Reuters) - British retailer Debenhams has received a challenge from shareholder Sports Direct over a restructuring plan that wiped out investors but kept the company operating.

 Debenhams is restructuring the chain using so-called company voluntary arrangements (CVAs), which allow retailers to avoid insolvency by offloading unwanted stores and secure lower rents on others and reach a compromise with creditors.